opabhijeet/passwordGenerator/README.md

-# React + Vite

-password generator using react
+# password generator using react